-- 1. Submitted annually to CMS; - 2.
-Submitted to OAAS annually for approval and inclusion into the PACE program agreement; and - 3.
+- 1. Submitted to OAAS, as requested; and - 2.
 Reviewed by the PACE governing body, annually, and revised if necessary.

 Quality Improvement Activities

 The PACE providers must ensure that their program is consistently working on internal quality improvement activities by conducting the following: